SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/email-filters/index.md

 * **Include debug information in the message**: If you check here, the message will include debug data that you can use to check that the email filter is working correctly.

 * **Mark email as bounced**: If you check here, email processed by this filter will be marked as bounced.
-This may be relevant for emails received from postmaster, mailer-daemon, etc.
+This may be relevant for emails received from postmaster, mailer-daemon, and so on.

 ## What would you like to do now?